microcoded/HQ-Assist/README.md

 # HQ Assist
 HQ Assist is a HQ Trivia Discord bot that connects to the HQ servers and provides information on user and game data for all regions.
 Because it is from 2018, it is now outdated.
+Uses discord.py for connection to Discord.

 ## General Notes
 * As this bot is from 2018, there are a few issues with compatability.